hpaxton2/thai-inspection/README.md

 # thai-inspection
 Goal: Clean and visualize a health inspection data set

-1. Using the language and data store of your choice, create an ETL (Extract, Transform & Load) job to ingest this ~500k rows DOHMH New York City Restaurant Inspection Results data set from NYC Open Data
+<strong>1.
+Using the language and data store of your choice, create an ETL (Extract, Transform & Load) job to ingest this ~500k rows DOHMH New York City Restaurant Inspection Results data set from NYC Open Data</strong>

 <UL>
 <LI>Since SQL was my language of choice, I performed an ELT job rather than an ETL.